 The consolidated annual financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Companies Act of Namibia.
-The accounting policies have been applied consistently compared to the prior year, with the exception of IFRS 16 which became effective in the current year.
+The accounting policies have been applied consistently compared to the prior year.

 Full details of the financial position, results of operations and cash flows of the Group are set out in these annual financial statements.